hei-school/cc-d4-rice-cooker-ci-miharyjoe/README.md

 # The guide style I use

 And [Ktlint-gradle]("https://github.com/JLLeitschuh/ktlint-gradle?tab=readme-ov-file#how-to-use)
-to launch the format code :
+To launch the format code :
    ```bash
    ./gradlew KtlintFormat